Datashorts/datashorts/README.md

 # DataChat--->new name is datashorts
 watashi wa wohohohohoho
 kagemasa minoru kun

+boku no namaye wa bhandup no karthik kun desu
 DataChat is a modern web application that allows you to interact with your database using natural language.
 Ask questions about your data in plain English and get instant answers without writing any SQL.

 ## Features